datasharing-forbesignite/medical-data-universe/README.md

 MDU is an open repository of de-identified clinical data related to COVID-19, which may include, but is not limited to, patient data and clinical trials data.
 Through this repository, we hope to facilitate data access and accelerate AI research on COVID-19 diagnosis, prognosis, and management.
 Data is available for use for research purposes only.
 For commercial uses, please email us at <datasharing.ignite@gmail.com>.

-## Who we are ##
+## Who we are :two_women_holding_hands::two_women_holding_hands::two_women_holding_hands: ##

 We are a team of six women who are passionate about making the world a better place through democratizing access to medical data for research.
 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|
 |![Alt text](images/annie.jpg)  **Annie Mathew** |  ![Alt text](images/annie.jpg) **Cynthia Ike** |![Alt text](images/farah.jpg) **Farah Shamout** |